 negatively impact downstream local water resource values (e.g., wetland functions and values).

-Disconnected trails, disconnected sidewalks, and miscellaneous disconnected impervious surfaces (concrete/bituminous pads, etc.) are exempt from BCWMC rate control policies.
+Disconnected trails, disconnected sidewalks, and miscellaneous disconnected impervious surfaces (concrete/bituminous pads, etc.) are exempt from BCWMC rate control requirements and performance standards.

 Water Quality Requirements

 The BCWMC requires all stormwater to be treated in accordance with the BCWMC performance goals for new development, redevelopment, and linear projects.
 A performance goal specifies what level of stormwater treatment must be achieved on a site.
 If the performance goal is not feasible and/or is not allowed for a proposed project, then the project proposer must implement the BCWMC flexible treatment options, as shown in the BCWMC Design Sequence Flow Chart (Appendix A).
 Site restrictions include those factors listed in the BCWMC flexible treatment options, which include, but are not limited to shallow depth to bedrock, contaminated soils, shallow groundwater, tight clay soils, existing site constraints, or zoning requirements.
 Section 6.1 of this document outlines the BCWMC performance goals.
 Section 6.2 of this document outlines the flexible treatment options approach.